securenative/securenative-python/README.md

 ## Remove PII Data From Headers

-By default SecureNative SDK remove any known pii headers from the received request.
+By default, SecureNative SDK remove any known pii headers from the received request.
 We also support using custom pii headers and regex matching via configuration, for example:

 ### Option 1: Using config file